Easy Methods to Fix max_execution_time Fatal Error in WordPress?

 php_value max_execution_time 300

-Be cautious when editing the .htaccess file, as errors here can cause server issues.
+Be cautious when editing the .htaccess file, as errors in this file can cause server issues.
 Always create a backup before making any changes.

 Read: Best WordPress Backup Plugins